 Noe Valley owes much of its clean-cut image to the parks, restaurants, and small businesses that breathe life into the neighborhood.

 - Noe Valley Town Square has a children’s play area and an exquisite edge garden.
-The park hosts the weekly Noe Valley Farmers’ Market and various community events.
+The park hosts the weekly Noe Valley Farmers’ Market and various community events such as live concerts.

 - The neighborhood’s shopping district, 24th Street, is lined with boutiques and trendy restaurants.